-As of December 31, 2012, the County's governmental funds reported a combined ending fund balance of \$6,965,409, an increase of \$1,339,373 in comparison with the prior year.
-Approximately 45.58% of this total (\$3,174,897) represents unassigned fund balance.
-This decrease is mainly a result of combining the Nursing Home with the General Fund and adjusting for a portion of the accumulated prior amount that had been reported as being due from the Nursing Home.
-The decision to combine the Nursing Home within the General Fund was done to provide a more clear presentation of the County's Fund Balance.
+As of December 31, 2013, the County's governmental funds reported a combined ending fund balance of \$8,502,063 an increase of \$1,556,410 in comparison with the prior year.
+Approximately 50.93% of this total (\$4,330,252) represents unassigned fund balance.
+The increase is partially due to favorable results for actual expenditures when compared to actual revenues.
+Additionally, committed fund balance was added by the Delegation in a budget amendment due to the receipt of ProShare funds.
+In addition, as a note to the reader, in 2012 the Nursing Home was combined with the General Fund in order to provide a more clear presentation of the County's overall fund balance.

-The amount of the County's unassigned fund balance is in line with our objective of retaining a minimum recommended level of 8%.
+The amount of the County's unassigned fund balance is in line with our objective of retaining a recommended level of between 8% and 11% of the County's annual budget.

-A complete description of the above mentioned classifications and a more detailed breakdown may be found on page 15 of the Notes to the Basic Financial Statements.
+A complete description of the above mentioned classifications and a more detailed breakdown may be found on page 25 of the Notes to the Basic Financial Statements.